algolia/docsearch/CONTRIBUTING.md

 ## Docs

+The documentation lives in the `./docs` folder.
+You should start by installing its dependencies with `cd ./docs && yarn install`.
+Then:

 - `yarn docs:build` will build the docs website in `./docs/dist`.
 - `yarn docs:serve` will do the same, but with live-reload enabled
 - `yarn docs:deploy` will deploy the doc website manually